Modern Workplace Learning means L&D establishing a new relationship with both managers and individuals.

 (2) With individuals

-L&D professionals need to become Modern Learning Advisors, where their role involves fostering self-sufficient modern workers who are not reliant on being spoon-fed everything they need to do their job, but enabling and supporting their learning in all its ways – at, for or through work.
+L&D professionals need to become Modern Learning Practitioners, where their role involves fostering self-sufficient modern workers who are not reliant on being spoon-fed everything they need to do their job, but enabling and supporting their learning in all its ways – at, for or through work.